March 11, 2018

 he's talking about.

 has simple answers that he believes will easily solve complex

-like a government which it is but rather like a
+which it is but rather like a business which it

-hates people who are different from himself and calls them demeaning
+hates people who are different from himself or have different ideas.

 wants a leader who thinks like he does and talks like he does,

 pontificating, warning of huge conspiracies against him and his kind.

 not informed conclusions have more value than Joe's fantasies?